hookdeck/deepwork/.plans/OpenAI Hookdeck Plan.md

 ```

 ### 4. About Page (`/about`)

-- Overview of Deep Queue application
+- Overview of DeepWork application
 - Explanation of OpenAI Deep Research
 - Introduction to Hookdeck's role
 - Information about Vercel deployment